frida/frida-website/_i18n/en/_posts/2020-05-19-frida-12-9-released.markdown

 - Android 11 Developer Preview 4 is now supported.
 Thanks for the assist, [@enovella_][]!
+- Linux file monitoring is back in great shape.
 - ArmRelocator properly relocates ADD instructions involving the PC register.
 - ThumbRelocator properly handles IT blocks containing an unconditional branch.
   This means Interceptor is able to hook even more tricky cases.
 Thanks